Financial Fitness for Health & Wellness Coaches: How to Price Wellness Coaching and Other Coaching Business Topics

 Now the second thing is very closely related to it is the difference between saving money and reflection on your business.
 Yes, you want to save money, but you’re building a brand.
 What’s that brand look like to your client?
 Now, don’t go down the stupid path here.
 Rationalization is a wonderful tool, I am great at rationalization, but it’s not real effective.
 And it’s easy for me to say, oh yeah, I totally need that for some of my clients, you know, think I’m more respectable or whatever, dude, seriously, let’s focus on the basics first.

-Make sure we’re credible as a coach, let’s run down the path of the CWC certification or the ICHWC national board exam.
+Make sure we’re credible as a coach, let’s run down the path of the CWC certification or the NBHWC national board exam.
 Those two elements by themselves go so much further than anything else you can do, but don’t ignore the other pieces.
 When you go out to speak, do you have a professional looking handout that you leave behind?
 Do you have a good looking business card?
 Have you looked at your signature line on your email?
-Does your email match your website so it’s not email@example.com or firstname.lastname@example.org, which is fine if I’m working with friends and family doing coaching, but if I’m actually running a business, not real good.
+Does your email match your website so it’s not [email protected] or [email protected], which is fine if I’m working with friends and family doing coaching, but if I’m actually running a business, not real good.
 So those are the things that you want to keep in perspective of what’s reflecting my own business and what am I harming by trying to “save money.”

 Tied into that is keeping the key elements in perspective.
 One of the big financial discussions we had early on with US Corporate Wellness was the URAC accreditation.
 It’s a national accreditation.
 It’s an organization that oversees wellness companies and there were only a handful of organizations that had gone through this and it’s really expensive.
 It costs tens of thousands.
 I’m not saying you should do this by the way, not now.
 Maybe it’s something down the road, but it costs tens of thousands of dollars just to have them come and look at you.
 And we looked at that and said, we’re really small.
 We don’t make a lot of money, should we really invest that kind of money?
 And we decided that our goal, again, our company name was US Corporate Wellness.
 Our plan was to provide employee wellness programs for organizations nationally.
 So we decided, yeah, that’s a route we need to go.
 And we’ve continued doing that now.
 We’ve been accredited for 10 years.

 I’m not saying you should be URAC accredited, but when it comes to pursuing things, it’s worth the extra investment.
-I guess the best example for most of you would be that national board exam through the ICHWC.
+I guess the best example for most of you would be that national board exam through the NBHWC.
 It costs you money.
 Not a lot, but it costs you money.
 It costs you time more than anything and effort and energy, but it’s going to be worth it to you as a professional.
 Don’t go so far down the path of I’ve got to save money that you miss building a great business.
 Last comment on this and then I’ll kind of tie things up is ask yourself if you’ve done your part before you try to buy results for your company.
 I can promise you, because it happens everyday to us, you’re going to have a lot of people knock on your door telling you how they can bring clients to you.

 Advertising, sponsorship features in newspapers and magazines and talk shows and all this stuff for the low price of whatever.
 Folks, have you done your part first?
 Once in a while, those things are worth doing.
 We started investing a lot more in SEO because that’s important.
 The Catalyst Coaching Institute, the only way people are going to find it, generally, is online.
 If we don’t have an online presence, you’re not going to find us.
 So we’ve decided we need to invest there, but the other 17 options that people call me with every week we could spend endless dollars, but until we’re doing our job, until we’re writing the blogs, doing the speaking engagements, etc. Etc. Etc. Don’t even think about spending money on those things.
 So I just want to encourage you, don’t try to buy the things that you can do first on your own.